 How to get to Dobrovo and the Brda region

-- The Main town is Dobrovo
+- The main town is Dobrovo

 - You can either come from the mountains along the Soca River and drive from the South border, crossing into Italy before driving back into Slovenia.

-- Ljubljana to Dobrovo - 2h drive
+- Ljubljana to Dobrovo = 2h drive

-- Triestre to Dobrovo - 1h drive
+- Triestre (Italy) to Dobrovo – 1h drive

 - You can only really travel by car